 Homemade banana bread.
 Just when you need to satisfy that sweet craving.
 Look for a recipe that use wholemeal, spelt, almond meal, and minimal added sugar as the ripe bananas should add enough natural sweetness.

-Half a sandwich.
+Sandwich.
 Keep things nutritious by thinking of your snack as a mini meal.
 Having a slice of wholegrain bread with a piece of cheese and lots of salad is a really great option.
 Can’t eat the whole things.
 Eat half now and save some for later.

 Handful of nuts Eating a handful of nuts is a daily must do.
 They provide a dose of healthy fats, protein and fibre to keep you feeling full.
 This is a good option for night feeds as it shouldn’t make you feel overfull when you go back to sleep.